dmarx/Multi-Modal-Comparators/README.md

 python -m mmc.loaders
 ```

-## That optional `poe napm_installs` thing
+### That optional `poe napm_installs` step

+For the most convenient experience, it is recommended that you perform the final `poe napm_installs` step.
+Omitting this step will make your one-time setup faster, but will make certain use cases more complex.

 If you did not perform the optional `poe napm_installs` step, you likely received several warnings about
 models whose loaders could not be registered.
 These are models whose codebases depend on python code which
 is not trivially installable.
-Skipping the optional last step will result in a faster installation.
-You will
-still have access to all of the models supported by the library if you had run the last step, but they will
+You will still have access to all of the models supported by the library as if
-not be queryable and will need to be loaded using their mmc.loader directly.
+you had run the last step, but their loaders will not be queryable from the registry (see below) and will need
+to be loaded via the appropriate mmc.loader directly, which may be non-trivial to identify without the ability to
+query it from mmc's registry.

-As a concrete example, the model `[cloob - corwsonkb - cloob_laion_400m_vit_b_16_32_epochs]` will not appear in the list of registered loaders, but can be loaded like this:
+As a concrete example, if the napm step is skipped, the model `[cloob - corwsonkb - cloob_laion_400m_vit_b_16_32_epochs]`
+will not appear in the list of registered loaders, but can still be loaded like this:

 ```
 from mmc.loaders import KatCloobLoader